graphcore/examples/nlp/bloom/popxl/README.md

 . enable.sh
 ```

-More detailed instructions on setting up your environment are available in the [poplar quick start guide](https://docs.graphcore.ai/projects/graphcloud-poplar-quick-start/en/latest/index.html).
+More detailed instructions on setting up your environment are available in the [Poplar Quick Start guide](https://docs.graphcore.ai/projects/poplar-quick-start/).

 ## Environment setup